 - We may be required to dedicate a substantial amount of our cash flow from operations to required payments on indebtedness, thereby reducing the availability of cash flow for working capital, capital expenditures, acquisitions, dividends, and other general activities; - Covenants relating to new credit agreements may limit our ability to obtain financing for working capital, capital expenditures, acquisitions, dividends and other general activities; and - Covenants relating to new credit agreements may limit our flexibility in planning for, or reacting to, changes in our business and the industry in which we operate.

-ACI also has credit facilities with other Canadian chartered banks and other lenders with respect to the properties it owns.
 We are subject to liquidity risk if these loans are not refinanced at the end of their respective terms or if the loans cannot be refinanced under favourable terms.

 Credit Agreements